Boniar/responsive-design/readme.md

-A little probe of RWD site.
+A little sample of RWD site